lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

 2.8.
 In the plot panel, click on the "Settings" icon at upper right (the double gears) and in the "Plot Parameters" pop-up window, "Modify Trace" to have "X" be ``g_H - r_H`` and "Y" be ``i_H - z_H``.
-Set the "Color Scale" to Earth.
+Set the "Color Scale" to "YlGnBu".
 Set the "Number of X-Bins" and "Number of Y-Bins" to be 200.
 Note that the maximum number of bins in such "heatmap" plots in both X and Y is 300.
 Under "Chart Options", set the "X Label", "Y Label", "X Min", "X Max", "Y Min", and "Y Max" values as in the screenshot below.